How does it feel like to have dreams?

 Part 2: Middle School (SMP)

+I started to see education not just as a routine but as a potential escape from the life I knew.
 My dreams were still modest.
 I wanted to pass my exams, make my mother proud, and perhaps someday secure a stable job.
 The idea of higher education or a professional career seemed distant and almost unattainable.
 Most of my peers shared similar perspective, we were focused on surviving the present rather than dreaming about the future.

 Even though I had hopes, deep down I was still afraid to dream big.
 I thought that just graduating and getting a job as a cashier at a minimarket would already be more than enough for me.
 Honestly, it felt like I didn’t have any other choice.

 There were times when things got really tough.
 Our family was struggling so much that we had to sell almost everything we owned, our fan, our TV, until the only thing I had left was my bicycle, which I used to get to school.
+In those moments, I tried reaching out to my dad, hoping maybe he could help, or at least respond.
+But I never heard back from him.

 Part 3: High School (SMA)

+While I continued to navigate the academic life, my personal life took a significant turn when my grandmother suffered a stroke in 2015.
 As my grandmother’s primary caregiver, I took on responsibilities that were beyond my years.
 I had to change her clothes, serve her meals, and ensure the house was clean and comfortable for her.
 These tasks added to the already heavy burden of schoolwork and household responsibilities.
-Despite the challenges, I was determined to provide the best care possible for my grandmother, who had been my rock throughout my childhood.
+None of it felt optional.
+She had carried me through my childhood, and now it was my turn to care for her.

 During this challenging time, I was fortunate to receive help from my uncle.
 His support was invaluable, especially when I needed to focus on my studies.
 His assistance allowed me to balance caregiving duties with school commitments.